 - Increased sensitivity to light, touch or sound

 Some who struggle with addiction have a mental health disorder, poor coping skills, or any number of other issues.
 Professionals such as counselors and therapists can give you the support you need not only to get clean from clonazepam, but also to remain that way.

-What Is Life Like After Clonazepam Addiction?
+Life After Clonazepam Addiction

 It is likely that your life will look different after you stop using clonazepam.
-In order to remain drug free you will need to make changes.
-However, this is also a time to improve your life and make it what you want it to be.
-Recovery is a great time to make new friends, learn a new skill, take up a hobby, go back to school, or change careers.
+In order to remain drug free, you will need to make lasting changes.
+You can use this time to improve your life and make it what you want it to be.
+Recovery is a great time to make new friends, learn a new skill, take up a hobby, go back to school or change careers.
 By learning healthy coping skills to deal with drug cravings and identify and avoid addiction triggers, you have the opportunity to live your life to your fullest potential, free from the control of clonazepam.

-Clonazepam Addiction Help
+Finding Help for Clonazepam Addiction